Xetibo/ReSet-Doc/sections/plugin_implementation/keyboard.typ

 In GNOME control setting, every keyboard layout with its variations is shown in an alphabetically sorted list.
-The problem with this approach is that there are variants for layouts that have a very different name where it's not obvious to which layout it belongs to as seen in an example in
+The problem with this approach is that there are variants for layouts that have a very different name where it is not obvious to which layout it belongs to as seen in an example in
 @comparison-reset-gnome-irish.